BioMe: Existential Challenges and Ethical Imperatives of Biometric AI in Everyday Lifeworlds

 Being able to easily and quickly identify yourself, for example using your fingerprint, face or eye is an increasingly common technology.
 It makes everyday life easier in many ways, but we are also faced with new issues of privacy and security.

 The technology implemented when using our body to log in is called biometrics.
 This research project is intended to create more knowledge about how this technology is altering people’s lives and the human condition.
 The project is led by Amanda Lagerkvist at Uppsala University.

-All of these are examples of biometric artificial intelligence, which is based on identifying a person by their body or behaviour.
-This technology not only raises questions about privacy and security, but also about the existential challenges and ethical issues that it poses.
+All of these are examples of biometric artificial intelligence, which is based on identifying a person by their body or behavior.
+This technology not only raises questions about privacy and security but also about the existential challenges and ethical issues that it poses.
 The project will highlight and build a body of knowledge about these challenges, but will also contribute to discussions on ethical and sustainable AI in collaboration with society and with AI engineers.

 Professor, Uppsala University